LXShades/comp320_artefact/README.md

 ## Stage: Impostor Engine
 ### Requirements testing
-* ?
-Does the impostor system visibly divide the scene into layers when viewed from an alternative angle?
+* + Does the impostor system visibly divide the scene into layers when viewed from an alternative angle?
-* ?
-Are the layers correctly ordered with no overlaps/duplicates of objects?
+* - Are the layers correctly ordered with no overlaps/duplicates of objects?
-* ?
-Do the layers adequately frame the objects within them?
+* + Do the layers adequately frame the objects within them?
-* ?
-Does the impostor system advance when the player completes a level?
+* + Does the impostor system advance when the player completes a level?
-* ?
-Does the impostor system exhaustively advance to every state?
+* + Does the impostor system exhaustively advance to every state?
-* ?
-Do the impostors correctly occlude interactive objects and each other?
+* - Do the impostors correctly occlude interactive objects and each other?
+Last test: 1/03/2020

 ### Stress testing
-* ?
-Does the impostor system perform above or at least on par with regular rendering?
+* - Does the impostor system perform above or at least on par with regular rendering?
+Last test: 1/03/2020

 ## Stage: Game
 ### Requirements testing